Coherent-Partners/spark-ts-sdk/docs/authentication.md

 ## Good to know

 When using OAuth2.0 client credentials grant, the SDK will automatically refresh the token when it expires.
-However, you can also generate or refresh the token manually.
-Here's how you can do it:
+You can also generate or refresh the token manually.
+Here's how to do it:

 ```ts
 const spark = new Spark({ oauth: 'path/to/my/credentials.json' });